Data-driven effective model shows a liquid-like deep learning: Deep Learning Setting

 where $\epsilon_j^l$ is a standard Gaussian random variable, and $\frac{1}{\sqrt{N_{l-1}}}$ is a scaling factor to eliminate the layer-width dependence of the activation $a_j^l$.
 Detailed training procedures are given to Appendix~\ref{app-a}.

 In practice, we use two hidden layers with $15$ neurons for each.
 The widths of input layer and output layer are determined by the data, which are $20$ and $10$, respectively.
 Thus, our network architecture is specified by 20-15-15-10, resulting in the number of weight parameters $N=675$.
+We highlight that the total number of possible weights $2^N\approx10^{1213}$ is already very huge for a statistical analysis.
+As expected, the size of hidden layer makes learning improve over the shallow counterpart (see Appendix~\ref{app-g}).
 Unless stated otherwise, we use the entire MNIST dataset (i.e., $60\ 000$ digits examples) for training and the other $10\ 000$ examples for testing.
+In the following analysis, we denote $P$ as the number of training examples.
 By fine tuning hyper-parameters of the training procedure (see Appendix~\ref{app-c}), the neural network can reach a test accuracy of $85\%$ [Fig.~\ref{tsne}(a)], i.e., the trained network can classify correctly $85\%$ of the unseen test dataset.
 To collect distinct weight configurations, we train the neural network for $50$ epochs starting from a random Gaussian initialization of external fields $\boldsymbol{\theta}$ during each sampling trial.
 Then, we use the trained external fields to generate $10$ weight configurations and select the one with the optimal test accuracy ($\ge 80\%$).
-In this way, we obtain two million weight configurations with test accuracies ranged from $80\%$ to $83\%$, for constructing an effective model.
+In this way, we obtain two million weight configurations (the corresponding number is specified by $M$ below) with test accuracies ranged from $80\%$ to $83\%$, for constructing an effective model.